-To get access to this course please click here to register as a member.
-Members will be verified and notified of approval.
+To get access to this course please click here to register.
+You will be verified and notified of approval.

 If you have already been approved – please Login in the top black menu of this page.